Three years of reporting, funded by our readers — become a member now and help us prepare for 2025.

 The EuroMaidan Revolution is often credited with being the single most consequential event in Ukraine's modern history.
 After pro-Kremlin President Viktor Yanukovych took power in 2010, the political and business landscape in Ukraine was gradually deteriorating.
 In November 2013, Yanukovych refused to sign the long-awaited Association Agreement with the European

-Volodymyr Zelensky entered the international spotlight as the war-time president of Ukraine after Russia’s full-scale invasion began on Feb.
+Volodymyr Zelensky entered the international spotlight as Ukraine's war-time president after Russia’s full-scale invasion began on Feb.
 24, 2022.
 Before becoming president, he was already famous as a comedic actor and businessman.
-Zelensky, 44, grew up in a Jewish family — he is the only son of a
+Zelensky, 44, grew up in a Jewish family — he is the only son of a college professor

 Editors' Picks